 Though iOS 14 is by no means the end of Facebook ads, the update has most certainly curtailed a lot of the platform’s prior clarity.
 Even with Facebook’s conversions API enabled (an offering that allows data to be sent server-side instead of browser-side), the numbers that show up these days in ad manager just don’t match up.
 In fact, many e-commerce marketers in Japan are reporting that they now need to rely solely on the metrics that Shopify and its alternatives provide instead of Facebook’s shaky ROAS measurement.

-The Rise of Marketing Efficiency Ratios
+Marketing Efficiency Ratios

 In the wake of iOS 14, we are now seeing a lot of marketers turning towards blended marketing efficiency ratios or MER in lieu of pure ad ROAS.
 After all, with a highly hindered ability to track consumer’s off-platform actions, it’s much harder now for Facebook to attribute sales to the same extent that it used to.
-This in turn is leading many to consider alternative options like public relations that were known to be effective but lacked clear attribution that Facebook offered.
+This in turn is leading many to consider alternative options like PR that were known to be effective but lacked clear attribution that Facebook offered.

 At Kyodo PR, we’ve always known that earned media coverage was a powerful means of selling products.
 We’ve quite literally placed some of our clients on TV and then watched as their entire inventory sold out the next day.
-Unfortunately though, the technology to run predictive marketing effectiveness analyses on the ROI of public relations simply doesn’t yet exist.
+Unfortunately though, the technology to run predictive marketing effectiveness analyses on the ROI of PR simply doesn’t yet exist.
 As a result, we’ve sometimes struggled to answer the question of how much earned media exposure will directly impact sales.

-Why Public Relations & Why Now
+Why PR & Why Now?

-With the advent of iOS14 and the impaired ability for apps like Facebook to track off-platform movements, there’s no better time to consider doing public relations and media outreach.
+With the advent of iOS14 and the impaired ability for apps like Facebook to track off-platform movements, there’s no better time to consider doing PR and media outreach.
 Following the update, your analytics are going to be iffy at best anyway.
 Rather than continue to only run Facebook ads as you might have in the past, it would behoove you to add something that is known to work, even if it’s harder to draw a causal connection to sales.

 About the Author